 (1) Mr. Bernard Carayon was appointed Chairman of the Board at the end of the Combined General Meeting of April 18, 2018.
-(2) The term of office of Mr. Bernard Michel expired at the end of the Combined General Meeting of April 18, 2018.

 Table summarizing the compensation of each executive corporate officer (table 2)

 (1) Mr. Bernard Carayon was appointed Chairman of the Board at the end of the Combined General Meeting of April 18, 2018.